kylezeeuwen/ds-disaster-response-pipeline/NOTES.md

   * DONE: write results into DB
     * need to make a data frame out of the messages with predicted and actual for each category

-  * TODO: refactor to flat bin → lib structure extract sql_conn and tokenizer
+  * (DONE) TODO: refactor to flat bin → lib structure extract sql_conn and tokenizer

   * TODO: save the model time, name, parameters into the pickle, and build downstream so we can select which model to use to classify

-  * TODO: refactor results in DB so that we can save multiple models and compare

-  * TODO: add visualisations and submit

-  * TODO must merge docker and docker-compose setups can have both
+  * (DONE) TODO must merge docker and docker-compose setups can have both

 Milestone (DONE)
   * writing category, result, classifications, result_summary into database.
 The flask app is using the model to return results